-"We take great pride in our rich history and honor it, continuing to be innovators and maintaining the highest guiding standards on Mt.
-Elbrus." - Vitaly Stegno
+"We take great pride in our rich history and honor it, continuing to be innovators and maintaining the highest western guiding standards on Mount Elbrus."

 The history of RMH dates back to the heyday of the Soviet Union long before the outbreak of World War II.
 Mount Elbrus has always been a big mountain climbing mecca in our country.
 The whole structure of the mountaineering world was completely different back then.
 The bottom line was that absolutely every citizen of a country could come at least once a year to one of many alpine climbing camps for a few weeks, where everything was free for everyone: accommodation, food, equipment rental, mountaineering training classes, getting sports ranks, etc. It was a huge and very well organized climbing industry built for people not for making money.
 It was a certain plus of the communist regime in our country.
 Can you imagine everyone could go climbing to absolutely any mountain region in the country and become a climber free of charge, while all the expenses were paid for by the state.
 Climbing and big mountain mountaineering were not just expensive hobbies for people; baсk then it was simply the way of life.
 It was a whole outdoor era.

 Soviet Alpine Climbing Camp.
 Pal Phil leading the group of his guests.

 Pal Phil.
 Mount Elbrus.
 World War II – 1942.